Dynamic Fork

 Running different tasks

 To run a different task per fork in a dynamic fork, you must use dynamicForkTasksParam and dynamicForkTasksInputParamName.
-Here is an example workflow of a Dynamic Fork task running different tasks.
+Here is an example workflow definition of a Dynamic Fork task running different tasks.

 {